dtia/shopper-challenge/README.md

 Welcome to Derek's Instacart Shopper Challenge!

-Requirements:
-	- latest version of node
+The latest version of Node is required to run this app.
 To launch this app, just run `npm start`

 The server should be up and running at localhost:3000